lokidokicoki/lokidokicoki.github.io/_gods/althwinn.md

 ## Gifts

-Althwinn adherents are gifted with additional wisdom, but faith takes it toll, leacing them with a weakened constitution.
+Althwinn adherents are gifted with additional wisdom, but faith takes it toll, leaving them with a weakened constitution.